ChrstphrHll/npc_gen/students/Halia Dominguez.md

 ---
 ### Description
 - 3rd year Triton Paladin in Fiesn
-- wavy white hair that's braided with blue ribbon (long), Purple eyes, and Emerald Green skin
+- short wavy lighter blonde hair that's well kept, Purple eyes, and Emerald Green skin
 - Is Earthy and Unfriendly, and has Learning as their ideal

 ### Organizations